pablomat/eftg-cli/README.md

 **eftg-cli** is a toolkit for using the EFTG [docker images](https://hub.docker.com/r/eftg/main/tags/).

-It's purpose is to simplify the deployment of `EFTG` nodes.
+Its purpose is to simplify the deployment of `EFTG` nodes.

 Fast installation :
 ```shell